edwardbturner/LLM-colours/README.md

 (1) Easier, no SAE training neeeded
 (2) Would be a stronger result to show the residual stream directly holds this 3D object (3) I will be using very clean prompts so I'm not too worried about superposiiton noise (perhaps a poor argument)

+We start at 18:35 on April 14th 2025.

+UPDATE 1:
+    - 19:30 have it working locally for gpt2-small, plot shows nothing clear, will try gemma 2B now